 The legal working week (five days) is 40 hours.
 The maximum working week (inclusive of overtime) is 48 hours.
 The statutory maximum daily working time is ten hours.
 In businesses with continuous operation or shift work, longer hours are permissible, but in most circumstances the permission of the Labour and Mines Inspectorate will be needed.

 The statutory minimum wage supplement for overtime (at the time of writing) is 40% for all employees.
 Overtime rates for working on Sundays and public holidays are much higher.
 In some circumstances, time off must be given in addition to paying overtime.

-A SA or SARL with at least 1,000 employees, a state equity participation of 25% or more or operating under a government concession must provide for one-third labour representation on the board of directors.
-A SA or SARL with 150 or more employees must establish mixed-works councils.
+An SA or a SARL with at least 1,000 employees, a state equity participation of 25% or more or operating under a government concession must provide for one-third labour representation on the board of directors.
+An SA or SARL with 150 or more employees must establish mixed-works councils.
 All firms with more than 15 employees must have at least one labour delegate.